 Removing the supporting form, a mold, or a casing used during the application and curing process is the initial step in revealing your finished epoxy resin art.
 But remember that premature removal may disrupt the stabilization of the epoxy, negating your work.
 When removing the supporting form, patiently peel it away or dismantle it, ensuring you don't accidentally scratch or damage the epoxy surface.

-Finish the Surface With Care
+Finish the Surface with Care

 If imperfections like ripples, waves, or bubbles appear, sand the surface and apply a fresh coat of epoxy.
 Spot-fixing is not recommended to achieve a seamless finish.
 For minor scratches and imperfections, meticulous sanding and polishing should work fine.